MicrosoftDocs/Viva/Viva/learning/configure-successfactors-content-source.md

 2. Get the value of the defaultFtp.path property.

 >[!NOTE]
->YIt may take up to 7 business days after configuration in your SuccessFactors portal for this folder to appear.
+>It may take up to 7 business days after configuration in your SuccessFactors portal for the SuccessFactors package to appear in your folder path.
 If you're still unable to find the package, contact your SuccessFactors support team.

 ### Admin center configuration